Stephen Bush is a content writing and inbound marketing expert. He is CEO and Chief Business Writer for AEX Commercial

 Most customers want more than a blog—what is your organization offering?

-By thinking outside of the blog and also adhering to inbound marketing principles, you will be able to discover practical alternative content strategies that “work” for your customers — six examples are listed in the following table.
+By thinking outside of the blog and also adhering to inbound marketing principles, you will be able to discover practical alternative content strategies that “work” for your customers—six examples are listed in the following list.

 6 Alternative Content Strategies (Above and Beyond the Blog)